Specialising in maritime engineering

 The professors on my course were very kind and dedicated and always ready to answer queries.
-The University library had all the studying material and resources we needed for our projects, and the fact that I used the coastal laboratory for my dissertation projects was of the utmost importance to my development.
+The University library had all the studying material and resources we needed for our projects.

 Before studying at Plymouth, I was not sure whether I would stay in the UK for a career.
 Studying at the University of Plymouth broadened my mental horizons, gave me significant educational and technical knowledge, and provided me with the opportunity to enter the UK’s professional engineering world.

-I would and I have already recommended the University of Plymouth to people because I know that it will give them – like it did for me – the proper knowledge and qualifications to pursue a career as an engineer in the UK industry.
+I recommended the University of Plymouth to people because I know that it will give them – like it did for me – the proper knowledge and qualifications to pursue a career as an engineer in the UK industry.